Martyrs' Day: Nepal

-Martyr (शहिद; Shahid) in Nepal is a term for some one who is executed while making contributions for the welfare of the country or society.
+Martyr (शहिद; Shahid) in Nepal is a term for someone who is executed while making contributions for the welfare of the country or society.
 The term was originally used for individuals who died while opposing the Rana Regime which was in place in the Kingdom of Nepal from 1846 until 1951.
 There are five martyrs in Nepal.

 Lakhan Thapa is regarded as the first martyr of Nepal.

 Netherlands

 Remembrance of the Dead (Dodenherdenking) is held annually on May 4 in the Netherlands.
 It commemorates all civilians and members of the armed forces of the Kingdom of the Netherlands who have died in wars or peacekeeping missions since the beginning of the Second World War.

 Pakistan

-Martyrs' Day or Youm-e-Shuda is a Pakistani holiday held on 30 April to pay tribute to Pakistani military who died in service of their country.
+Martyrs' Day or Youm-e-Shuhada is a Pakistani holiday held on 30 April to pay tribute to Pakistani military who died in service of their country.

 Panama

 Martyrs' Day (Panama), is a Panamanian holiday which commemorates the January 9 1964 riots over sovereignty of the Panama Canal Zone.